 Methods, systems, and apparatus, including computer programs encoded on a computer storage medium, for retrieving and using contextual data from previous conversation sessions in conversational searches.
-In one aspect, a method includes receiving a first query for a first user session, determining that the first query refers to one or more tags in a first repository, the first repository associating respective identifiers to respective tags, each identifier representing a corresponding user session, determining one or more particular identifiers associated with the one or more tags in the first repository, retrieving particular contextual data associated with the determined particular identifiers in a second repository, the second repository associating respective identifiers to respective contextual data associated with corresponding user sessions represented by the respective identifiers, and performing an action responsive to the first query based on the retrieved particular contextual data.
+In one aspect, a method includes receiving a first query for a first user session, determining that the first query refers to one or more tags in a first repository, the first repository associating respective identifiers to respective tags, each identifier representing a corresponding user session, determining one or more particular identifiers associated with the one or more tags in the first repository, retrieving particular contextual data associated with the determined particular identifiers in a second repository, the second repository associating respective identifiers to respective contextual data associated with corresponding user sessions represented by the respective identifiers, and acting responsive to the first query based on the retrieved particular contextual data.

 The patent tells us more about when content is tagged, which is essential for being able to answer conversational search queries:

 The search engine enables retrieving and using contextual data associated with previous user sessions in conversational searches.
 The search engine stores and indexes previous user sessions with associated tags in an index repository.
-When receiving a query in a new conversational search, the search engine determines that the query refers to one or more tags, e.g., a time tag, in the index repository and then determines one or more previous sessions indexed with the tags.
-The search engine then retrieves contextual data associated with the determined previous sessions, e.g., in a data repository, and performs an action responsive to the query based on the retrieved contextual data.
+When receiving a query in a new conversational search, the search engine determines that the query refers to one or more tags, e.g., a time tag, in the index repository, and then determines one or more previous sessions indexed with the tags.
+The search engine then retrieves contextual data associated with the determined previous sessions, e.g., in a data repository, and acts responsive to the query based on the retrieved contextual data.

 This image from the patent provides some information about conversational searches at Google and different types of actions that may be associated with those queries: